 Property rentals are a prominent means of revenue for many in the country.
 GST has had a deep-seated impact on the property rental business and how.
-Interesting inferences can be drawn from the influence of GST on residential property and the influence of GST on commercial property in India.
+Interesting inferences can be drawn from the influence of GST on residential and commercial property.
+Best Developers in India always kept in mind how to tackle GST.

-Commercial properties of every kind required landlord’s to pay a service tax if they were let-out.
-Even the residential properties being utilised as commercial properties.
-However, the same was not applicable on residential properties.
+Commercial properties of every kind required landlords to pay a service tax if they were let out.
+Even residential properties are being utilized as commercial properties.
+However, the same was not applicable to residential properties.

 GST covers the taxation of any service that defines the renting out of property commercially.
 However, GST is only applicable on the following:

-to submit a GST on the same; while those earning below this bracket get a further exemption of upto another 10 lacs of earnings, in comparison to the erstwhile laws.
+to submit a GST on the same; those earning below this bracket get a further exemption of up to another 10 lacs of earnings, compared to the erstwhile laws.

-• For all commercial property rentals, the rent is a taxable supply of service and the GST applicable on it is 18%.
+- For all commercial property rentals, the rent is a taxable supply of service and the GST applicable to it is 18%.

 II.
 The rental price of the shops and other business spaces is less than Rs.10,000/ month.